 Community Vote: TrueFi

 Similarly, TrueFi adopts a community voting layer atop the credit risk team.
-The credit risk team initially sets all the terms for each loan, but the borrower cannot simply accept these terms and receive funding.
-In order to receive funding, the loan must be approved by individuals who stake the native token $TRU for the governance token $stkTRU.
+The credit risk team initially sets all the terms for each loan, but the borrower cannot simply accept these terms to receive funding.
+In order to be funded, the loan must be approved by individuals who stake the native token $TRU for the governance token $stkTRU.
 Each loan request requires an 80%+ approval rate in order to open the lending pool for deposits.
 The voting procedure essentially acts as a veto power for the community, given that only two loans have not met the approval threshold.